soverenio/docs/docs/source/getting-started/quick-start.rst

 7. Check the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^

-`Go to the dashboard <link-to-soveren-dashboard>`_ and check the PIIs detected in your traffic and your compound risk score.
+That's it! `Go to the dashboards <https://soveren.io/dashboard>`_ and start getting insights.

 .. image:: ../images/dashboard/pii-types-overview.png
    :width: 800